CanastaWiki/Canasta-Documentation/setup.md

 ## Enabling/disabling extensions and skins

-See [Extensions and skins](https://canastawiki.github.io/Canasta-CLI/guide/extensions-and-skins/) in the Canasta CLI documentation.
+See [Extensions and skins](https://docs.canasta.wiki/guide/extensions-and-skins/) in the Canasta technical documentation.

 ## Using hardened image (Iron Bank Canasta)
 The United States Department of Defense (DoD) publicly releases a hardened version of Canasta, which means it's been specially patched and vetted to be secure enough for internal use in the U.S. military.
 While it might be a version or two behind, it has been cleared of security vulnerabilities by the DoD.